cozy/cozy.github.io/src/howTos/dev/services.md

 ## Execution

 The service will be run each time the trigger condition is met, e.g. a bank operation.
-However, you can force its execution thanks to the `cozy-run-dev` CLI, which can be useuful for developement.
+However, you can force its execution thanks to the `cozy-konnector-dev` CLI, which can be useful for developement.

 To install locally:
 ```bash